jwinarske/rkboot/README.rst

 It makes the following assumptions about the board:

 - The SoC uses LPDDR4 for DRAM
-- an I²C bus is attached to the i2c4 pins of the SoC.
-It tries to read register 0 from address 0x62/(first byte byte 0xc5) and if it gets an ACK response, it assumes it is running on a Pinebook Pro and sets up a regulator on behalf of the kernel, which is needed on that platform.
+- if both Pinebook Pro and RockPro64 support is enabled, levinboot sets up i2c4 and tries to read register 0 from address 0x62/(first byte byte 0xc5).
+  If it gets an ACK response, it assumes it is running on a Pinebook Pro.
+- if a Pinebook Pro is either configured or detected, it sets up a regulator controlled by PWM2 on behalf of the kernel, which is needed on that platform.
 - the main "Power" LED is attached (active-high) to GPIO0B3.
 It is lit up before starting the DRAM initialization.
 - an auxiliary (e. g. "standby") LED is attached (active-high) to GPIO0A2.
 It is lit up after the payload is loaded.
 - ADC1 is connected to an active-low "recovery" button.